Cows and rice paddies boost methane emissions: study

-PARIS Global methane emissions from agriculture and other sources have surged in recent years, threatening efforts to slow climate change, an international study has found.
+PARIS (Reuters) - Global methane emissions from agriculture and other sources have surged in recent years, threatening efforts to slow climate change, an international study has found.

 Researchers led by French Laboratoire des Sciences du Climat et de l'Environnement (LSCE) reported that methane concentrations in the air began to surge around 2007 and grew precipitously in 2014 and 2015.